riscv-steel/riscv-steel/README.md

 # Steel Core

 ### About
-Steel is a 3-stage in-order 32-bit RV32I softcore, targeted for use in small embedded designs.
+Steel is a 3-stage single-issue 32-bit RV32I softcore, targeted for use in small embedded designs.
 It aims to be compliant with RV32I and Zicsr specifications and to support M-mode.

 The work is currently in progress.